carpentries-incubator/julia-novice/_episodes/07-modules.md

 Now she can include `MelissasModule.jl` once, and change and include `MelissasCode.jl` as often as she wants.
 But what if she wants to make changes to the module?
-If she changes the code in the module, reincludes the module and runs her code again, she only gets a bunch of warnings, but her changes are not applied.
+If she changes the code in the module, re-includes the module and runs her code again, she only gets a bunch of warnings, but her changes are not applied.

 ## Revise.jl

 `Revise.jl` is a package that can keep track of changes in your files and load these in a running Julia session.

-Melissa needs to take two things into account
+Melissa needs to take two things into account:

 - `using Revise` must come before `using` any Package that she wants to be tracked
 - she should use `includet` instead of `include` for included files (`t` for "tracking")

 Thus she now runs

 ~~~
 julia> using Revise